Richard Moat

-Richard Frank Moat (born 8 September 1954) is the Chairman of Vantiva SA.
+Richard Frank Moat (born 8 September 1954) is a British business executive who is a Non Executive Director of Sherritt International.

+He was formerly the CEO of Eir / Eircom in Ireland.

 Early life

 He went to King Edward VI Grammar School in Nuneaton.
 He has an MA Honours degree in Law from St Catharine's College, Cambridge.
 He is a Fellow of the Association of Chartered Certified Accountants, and has a Diploma in Corporate Finance and Accounting from the London Business School.

 Career

 Moat worked in the Lloyd’s insurance market from 1977 to 1978, and as an analyst at Sedgwick from 1979 to 1980.
 From 1980 to 1992, Moat worked at the USX/Marathon Group.
 From 1992 to 1998, he was corporate finance director at Orange plc.
 From 1998 to 2000, he was the international group director of finance at Orange.
 From 2000 to 2002, he was the chief executive of Orange Thailand.
 He was then chief executive of Orange Denmark A/S from 2002 to 2004.
 In 2004, he became chief executive of Orange Romania.

 In 2009, he became the Managing Director of T-Mobile UK Ltd.

 In 2010, he became Deputy Chief Executive and Chief Financial Officer of Everything Everywhere Ltd, the leading mobile operator in the UK.

 In August 2012, he was appointed Chief Financial Officer of Eir (telecommunications).
 In November 2014, he became the Chief Executive Officer Eir and served in this role until April 2018.
 From April 2018 to April 2021 he was a Non Executive Director of Eir.

 In 2019, Moat was appointed Chief Executive Officer of Technicolor SA following the resignation of Frederic Rose.

 In September 2022, Technicolor Creative Studios SA was spun off from Technicolor SA to create a separate public limited company.
 The remaining Technicolor SA business was renamed Vantiva SA.
-Moat stood down as CEO, and has become Chairman of Vantiva SA.
+Moat stood down as CEO, and became Chairman of Vantiva SA, resigning in February 2024.

 From July 2012 to April 2021, Moat was a non executive director of International Personal Finance plc, becoming Senior Independent Director and Chair of the Audit Committee.

+He became a non executive director of Sherritt International on 12th May 2025.

+Moat is also President Elect of the St. Catharine’s College, Cambridge alumni society, and a trustee of the King Edward VI Foundation Birmingham Academy Trust Board.
+He is a governor of King Edward VI Lordswood School for Girls.